 Your move - traffic sources in Google Analytics and how to use them

-We all have the afterimage of the Black Friday and Black Week promotions in our eyes.
-In many stores, traffic in the last seven days has pierced the ceiling or at least slightly scratched it with the spike in the chart.
-And if you're reading this shortly after publication, you also know what we're talking about: for customers, crazy discounts, higher-than-usual advertising rates for stores, and a lot of work.
-Finally, counting up.
-Because giving customers pleasure is one thing (which of us does not like it), but the whole thing must finally be in line with the bills and also benefit the store owner.
+We've all been eyeing the Black Friday and Black Week promotions.
+In more than one store, traffic over the past seven days has skyrocketed, or at least slightly scratched the surface.
+And if you're reading this shortly after publication, you know what I'm talking about.
+For customers, it's a frenzy of discounts; for stores, higher-than-usual advertising rates and a ton of work.
+And finally, the tally.
+Because pleasing customers is one thing (who doesn't love that), but in the end, it all has to add up and benefit the store owner as well.

-By the way, we are talking not only about shops.
-For example, Mikołaj travels all over the world and runs a blog.
-Mainly for family and friends, so they know he is doing well, you know.
-Over time, however, its popularity grew, and he began to be invited to travelers' meetings and to radio interviews.
-After each such meeting with audiences, his blog is affected by another wave of people interested in his travel reports.
-In his spare time, Mikołaj looks into his Google Analytics account and watches with curiosity who read about his travels and from where.
+It's not just about shops, though.
+Mikołaj, for example, travels around the world and runs a blog.
+Mainly for family and friends, to let them know everything's okay, of course.
+Over time, however, his popularity grew, and Miki began being invited to travel meetups and radio interviews.
+After each such meeting with his audience, his blog receives a new wave of interest.
+In his free time, Mikołaj checks his Google Analytics account, curiously observing who read about his travels and from where.

-And this is how it works, isn't it?
-The main reason for using tools such as Google Analytics is to measure and analyze website traffic.
-In this article, I will focus on explaining where traffic is coming from, how it is being recorded, and what you can learn from it.
-I will also explain what is hidden under the names used in the reports and why sometimes long strings of (seemingly) random characters are "glued" to the addresses of our web pages.
+And that's true, right?
+The main reason for using tools like Google Analytics is to measure and analyze website traffic.
+In this article, I'll focus on explaining where that traffic comes from, how it's recorded in reports, and what you can learn from it.
+I'll also explain the meaning behind the names used in reports and why sometimes long strings of (seemingly) random characters are "pasted" onto our website addresses.

 We start as always with the table of contents - you can jump directly to the topic you are interested in: